 The Center also works with community partners to offer ESL classes, parenting support and more!

 There is a second “Columbus Community Center” in South Salt Lake, which serves people with developmental disabilities.
-This organization formerly occupied the Columbus Center building, but are now located at 3495 S. West Temple.
+This organization formerly occupied the Columbus Center building, but are now located at 3495 S. West Temple and at 3848 S. West Temple.

 Central Park Community Center - 2797 S 200 E